 Even if you have a proper irrigation and sprinkler system installed in the course, you still have to have hoses and nozzles to ensure proper and timely distribution of water.

 Golf course mowers and turf grass equipment aren’t enough when it comes to golf course maintenance.
 You have to cut and trim trees and that can’t be done with a mower.
 This is where you need chainsaws to ensure trees in the facility are well-trimmed.
 It is essential to train your workers so they follow all the safety standards when using chainsaws.
 Here is a great chainsaw safety guide.

 9. Hole Cutters

-A hole cutter is a helpful piece golf course maintenance equipment that you should have.
-Not just one but you need multiple hole cutters.
+A hole cutter is a helpful piece of golf course maintenance equipment that you should have.
+Not just one, but you need multiple hole cutters.
 There are different types of hole cutters available to choose from, for instance, there are DIY hole cutters that let you cut holes yourself.